IdiotechID/Happy-Bot-V2.0/README.md

 The bot used for irritating the members of Idiotech's Discord server. https://discord.gg/0z3KQXI6apyyeNOD

 If you want to develop/test locally you'll need a bot user token from [here](https://discordapp.com/developers/docs/intro).
 Create a new file in the root folder, named `token.txt` and paste your token in.
+You also need a youtube API token from [here](https://console.developers.google.com/apis/dashboard).
+Create a new file in the root folder, named `youtubeToken.txt` and paste your youtube API token in

 To install discord.py do `python3 -m pip install -U discord.py`.
 All other libs should be bundled with python3